cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 * Environmental variables can be set by running `./env.sh`, edit the file to your specific Environment name first!
 * Install requirements with `pip install -r requirements.txt`
 * Feel free to use and modify `run-client.sh` and `run-server.sh` to preserver your runtime commands and any instrumentation.
+* If you get a `command not found error` when runnning `splunk-py-trace-bootstrap`, a host restart may be required

 You should now be able to see received and exported spans on the OpenTelemetry Collector dashboard and a service map in APM.
 APM can take ~3 minutes to update the service map, so be patient and think about where else we might be able to validate our instrumentation is working, both locally and in the o11y suite.